 Sometime between May and July 2006, 26 pots from the Cedar Grove site were stolen from the Arkansas Archeological Survey’s collections at the Southern Arkansas University Research Station.
 The Survey is working with SAU police and the FBI in attempt to recover the vessels.
 The Arkansas Archeological Survey has issued a press release along with a complete list and pictures of the stolen ceramics.
-Click here for a one year later update on the missing vessels.

 This program is currently under review by the Arkansas Archeological Survey and the Arkansas Archeological Society.
 More details will be provided as they are available.

 Established in 1972 by the Arkansas Archeological Society and the Arkansas Archeological Survey, the Certification Program provides a means of obtaining formal extended training in various aspects of archeology outside of an academic degree program.
 The program also provides recognition to those concerned and knowledgeable lay archeologists who perform a real service in helping to preserve the past for the future.

 You must be a member of the Arkansas Archeological Society.

 Society members may register in the Certification Program at any time.
 Each Field Training Program offers a combination of fieldwork and seminars on various subjects related to the Certification Program.
 There may be times during the year when Survey Archeologists request help on excavations or in the lab.
 The experience and time spent on these projects and at the Training Program is recorded in the individual’s Log Book and can be counted toward a particular certificate.
 Participants must attend the annual Summer Training Program in order to complete the program.